junxit/us-congress-bills-115/metadata.md

 - 2018-05-07 — Rule provides for consideration of H.R.
 5645 under a structured rule, with one motion to recommit with or without instructions.
 Rule provides for consideration of H.R.
 2152 under a closed rule, with one motion to recommit with or without instructions.
 Rule also provides for consideration of S.J.
 Res.
 57 under a closed rule with one motion to commit.
 - 2018-05-07 — The House Committee on Rules reported an original measure, H. Rept.
 115-664, by Mr. Buck.
 - 2018-05-07 — The House Committee on Rules reported an original measure, H. Rept.
 115-664, by Mr. Buck.
+- 2018-05-08 — Considered as privileged matter. (consideration: CR H3790)
+- 2018-05-08 — Considered as unfinished business. (consideration: CR H3796-3797)
+- 2018-05-08 — DEBATE - The House proceeded with one hour of debate on H. Res.
+872.
+- 2018-05-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-05-08 — On agreeing to the resolution Agreed to by recorded vote: 227 - 181 (Roll no. 170). (text: CR H3790)
+- 2018-05-08 — On ordering the previous question Agreed to by the Yeas and Nays: 226 - 177 (Roll no. 169). (consideration: CR H3796)
+- 2018-05-08 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+872, the Chair put the question on ordering the previous question, and by voice vote announced that the ayes had prevailed.
+Ms. Torres demanded the yeas and nays, and the Chair postponed further proceedings on ordering the previous question until later in the legislative day.
+- 2018-05-08 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 227 - 181 (Roll no. 170).(text: CR H3790)